MicrosoftDocs/sql-docs/docs/relational-databases/system-functions/sys-fn-get-audit-file-transact-sql.md

 ## Limitations

-Selecting rows from `sys.fn_get_audit_file` within a Create Table As Select (CTAS) is a limitation and known issue.
+Selecting rows from `sys.fn_get_audit_file` within a Create Table As Select (CTAS) is a limitation and known issue when running on Azure Synapse Analytics.
 Although the query completes successfully and no error messages appear, there are no rows present in the table created using CTAS.

 ## See Also
  [CREATE SERVER AUDIT &#40;Transact-SQL&#41;](../../t-sql/statements/create-server-audit-transact-sql.md)